 While attendance was not as robust as the Working Group expected, the value of the sessions was immeasurable.
 Participants were very appreciative of a state entity coming to their community to listen to their stories in order to make changes.
-The valuable insights gained from these listening sessions have played a pivotal role in shaping the training curriculum and quality standard recommendations, ensuring a more informed and responsive approach to health care for members of TGI communities.
+The valuable insights gained from these listening sessions have played a pivotal role in shaping the training curriculum and quality standard recommendations, ensuring a more informed and responsive approach to health care for the TGI community.